xtophd/WS-Deployer-KVM/README.md

 # WS-Deployer-KVM
-Workshop Deployer for Libvirt my workshops in libvirtd
+Workshop Deployer for my workshops in libvirtd